-- Using the installations of either FlexNet Beacon, or application server, locate the subdirectory that contains the ndtrack files.
+- 1. Using the installations of either FlexNet Beacon, or application server, locate the subdirectory that contains the ndtrack files.
 The default location is C:\Program Files\Flexera Software\Inventory Beacon\ RemoteExecution\Public\Inventory. - 2.
 From this folder, copy the two files ndtrack.sh and ndtrack.ini to the target location you selected above (that is, either to a pre-configured NFS file share, or to each target UNIX-based machine).
-The default location preconfigured in the template file is /opt/flexera/, but you may modify this as required.

-3. Note the file path used (whether a file share, or the identical path used across all target devices) for entry into ADDM when you are enabling the optional collection patterns (see next section).
+The default location pre-configured in the .ini file is /opt/flexera/, but you may modify this as required. - Important: The file path on all individual UNIX-based machines must be identical. - 3.
+Note the file path used (whether a file share, or the identical path used across all target devices) for entry into BMC Discovery when you are enabling the optional collection patterns (see Optional Patterns and following topics).